Venezuela's cradle of Chavismo picking new gov in vote re-do

 In addition to Superlano’s disqualification, his wife, who was chosen as his successor, was disqualified.
 So was her substitute.

-Sunday’s ballot also includes Sergio Garrido, candidate for the U.S.-backed opposition, and Claudio Fermin, an opposition dissident.
+Sunday’s ballot also included Sergio Garrido, candidate for the U.S.-backed opposition, and Claudio Fermin, an opposition dissident.

+Billboards and other advertisements for Arreaza could be seen across the state, and to a lesser extent those of Fermin’s campaign.
+But Garrido’s advertising presence was virtually nonexistent.

+Garrido, a local leader unknown to most of the country, seemed optimistic that the opposition would come out victorious.

 Vote counts for the ruling party have been declining since 2017 across the country.
 About 6.5 million people voted for pro-government candidates during that year’s regional elections.
 On Nov.
 21, that number dropped to about 3.7 million.